Nayni/fluse/website/docs/context.md

 ---
 id: context
-title: Accessing context
+title: Context and plugins
-sidebar_label: Accessing context
+sidebar_label: Context and plugins
 ---

 Every fixture you create with Fluse has the ability to access a context object.
 This context object is used by `plugins` to provide you with additional functionalities such as: